-8 November 2019: The principal investigators of the CRC 1270 ELAINE met on 6th and 7th of November 2019 for a closed meeting at the Tagungsschloss Hasenwinkel.
+8 November 2019: The principal investigators of the CRC 1270 ELAINE met on 6 and 7 November 2019 for a closed meeting at the Tagungsschloss Hasenwinkel.
 The current status of the projects was dicussed as well as the strategic plans for the continuation proposal.
 Due to the presentations and joint discussions a lot of important aspects, which are relevant and promising for the sesond funding periode, were thematised.

-7 November 2019: Through workshops, presentations and poster sessions, the doctoral and post-doctoral researchers of ELAINE presented the current state of their research at our second annual IRTG Basics and Trends Workshop at Parin, November 4th through 6th2019.
+7 November 2019: Through workshops, presentations and poster sessions, the doctoral and post-doctoral researchers of ELAINE presented the current state of their research at our second annual IRTG Basics and Trends Workshop at Parin, November 4 through 6 2019.
 Discussions and a World Café covering a diverse range of topics completed the program.

-07 October 2019: The 98th meeting of the German Physiological Society took place from30th of September to 2nd of October 2019 in Ulm.
+7 October 2019: The 98th meeting of the German Physiological Society took place from 30 September to 2 October 2019 in Ulm.
 Josefin Ziebart was awarded for the Poster "Electrically direct-current stimulation induces galvanotaxis and alters expression of stretch-activated TRPM7 channels in human osteoblasts".
 This poster award is the merit of the joint work of the projects A02, C02 und C03.

 B02 - PD Dr. Klüß: Maria-Alexandra Grigore (Bucharest, Romania)

 B03 - Prof. Timmermann: Hooma Amjad (Rostock, Germany)